ProRail-DataLab/openspoor/README.md

 - Push to the branch (git push origin feature/fooBar)
 - Create a new Pull Request with 3 obligated reviewers from the developement team.

-You could also contribute by thinking of possible new features.
-The current backlog is:
+You could also contribute by working on one of the open Issues as noted on the GitHub page.
-- Make the package available for the "spoor" industry.